NCAR/dart-developers-guide/source/dart-flow.rst

 If you want to use Github with a private version of the DART repo with your collaborators.
-You can create a new private repository on Github, for example https://github.com/your-private-repo, and this new private repo as a remote.
+You can create a new private repository on Github, for example https://github.com/your-private-repo, and use this new private repo as a remote.
 Follow the same conventions for :ref:`feature branch workflow <feature-branch>` by creating a branch for you and your collaborators to use.